 DECT 6.0 is a marketing term.
-For decades, cordless phone boxes advertised megahertz, then gigahertz.
+For decades, cordless phone boxes advertised their frequencies in terms of megahertz, then gigahertz.
 Bigger is better, right?
 In the days of 66 MHz computers, 900 MHz phones sounded really good.
 Not so much in the age of gigahertz computers, but 2.4 GHz phones solved that problem.
 Then in the age of multi-gigahertz computers 5 GHz phones came to the rescue again.

 But that led to a technical problem: stepping on wifi.

 Moving to 1.9 GHz solved the technical problem, but created a marketing problem.
 1.9 GHz sounds about as impressive as a 1.9L 4-cylinder engine in a sports car.
 The solution?
 Call it DECT 6.0.

 So, if you have a DECT cordless phone, it’s not your phone that’s interfering with wifi.
 If you have a non-DECT cordless phone, and it’s less than 15 years old, your phone may be interfering with wifi.